hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 }
 ```

-all we have to is figure out the parsing for the above semantics,
+all there is to figure out is the parsing for the above semantics:
-now because this is go, there's some weirdness here with dynamic interfaces
-and type casting but it's relatively straightforward:

 ```go
 	kv := s.kv